csc-training/summerschool/mpi/docs/04-collectives.md

 # Broadcasting

 MPI_Bcast(`buf`{.input}`fer`{.output}, `count`{.input}, `datatype`{.input}, `root`{.input}, `comm`{.input})
-  : Broadcasts a message from the process with rank root to all other processes of the group.
+: Broadcasts data from the root process to all other processes of the group

 # Scattering